 -Rinse and repeat for the Privilege Escalation process

 You may not be the best note-taker, but you should have practiced good note-taking during your dry run exam.
-It was an amazing feeling to get the points I needed to pass the exam, and then throw a bunch of exploits and mess around with my final box because I did not have to go back and document anything (since I already documented everything)
+It was an amazing feeling to get the points I needed to pass the exam, and then throw a bunch of exploits and mess around with my final box because I did not have to go back and document anything [since I already documented everything]

 7. Reset boxes.
 You’re allowed to do so for a reason.
-If you’re exploiting the Buffer Overflow system or another system and you know your exploit should be working, reset the box and try again.
+If you’re exploiting the Buffer Overflow system or another system and you know if your exploit should be working, reset the box and try again.
 If it doesn’t work, it’s possible that your exploit isn’t as infallible as you may have previously thought.
 Believe it or not, I wasted one full-hour on my OSCP because I had a box that was unresponsive.
 Once I reset the box, I managed to exploit it with the same exploit that I had been attempting to use.
 I still passed the exam, so try not to fret about time lost.

 9. Keep track of your points.
 You need to know where you’re at and what it’s going to take to pass, but don’t stress.
 It doesn’t matter if 12 hours in you only have 45 points.
 You could easily root every system in the next couple of hours.